David Stearns: Milwaukee Brewers

 On September 21, 2015, the Milwaukee Brewers named Stearns their next general manager, succeeding the retiring Doug Melvin, who they announced would remain with the team in an advisory role.
-At thirty years of age, he became the youngest general manager in MLB, one of the youngest in history, and was one year younger than the Brewers' star player Ryan Braun.
+At age 30, he became the youngest general manager in MLB and one of the youngest in history; he was one year younger than Brewers star Ryan Braun.
 At his introductory press conference, Stearns endorsed Craig Counsell as the Brewers' manager.

-Stearns fired five of the Brewers' seven coaches, and began to restructure the front office by reassigning Gord Ash, the assistant general manager, and Reid Nichols, the farm director within the organization, and hiring Matt Arnold from the Tampa Bay Rays as assistant general manager.
-During his first offseason as general manager, Stearns replaced half of the members of the Brewers' 40-man roster.
+Stearns let go of five of the Brewers' seven coaches and restructured the front office by reassigning Gord Ash, the assistant general manager, and Reid Nichols, the farm director, within the organization and hiring Matt Arnold from the Tampa Bay Rays as assistant general manager.
+During his first offseason as general manager, Stearns replaced half of the Brewers' 40-man roster.
 His first transactions included trading Jonathan Lucroy and acquiring Travis Shaw, Eric Thames, and Anthony Swarzak.

-In 2018, Stearns signed free agents Lorenzo Cain and Jhoulys Chacin, and executed the trade for Christian Yelich, who won the National League MVP in his first season as a Brewer.
-The Brewers were in second place in the NL Central by the MLB trade deadline, and he orchestrated moves to acquire Mike Moustakas, Curtis Granderson, Gio Gonzalez, and Jonathan Schoop.
-These trades bolstered the roster and put the Brewers in a position to make the playoffs.
-They won the division after defeating the Chicago Cubs in the 2018 National League Central tie-breaker game and beat the Colorado Rockies in the 2018 National League Division Series in three games.
+In 2018, Stearns signed free agents Lorenzo Cain and Jhoulys Chacin and traded for Christian Yelich, who won the National League MVP in his first season as a Brewer.
+The Brewers were in second place in the NL Central by the MLB trade deadline.
+At the deadline, Stearns orchestrated moves to acquire Mike Moustakas, Curtis Granderson, Gio Gonzalez, and Jonathan Schoop.
+The Brewers went on to win the division after defeating the Chicago Cubs in the 2018 National League Central tie-breaker game, and they beat the Colorado Rockies in the 2018 National League Division Series in three games.
 However, they lost to the Los Angeles Dodgers in the 2018 National League Championship Series in seven games.
 Yelich was named the 2018 NL MVP after the season.
 Stearns finished second in the MLB Executive of the Year voting but was the highest-voted NL executive.